-Virginia has so much to see that this list will probably need a part 2.
-For now, here’s our top Virginia bucket list picks.
+Virginia has so much to see that this list will probably need a part two!
+For now, here are our top Virginia bucket list picks!

 This 50-year-old roadside attraction boasts over 50 dinosaurs and a giant gift shop.
 Round up the dinosaur enthusiasts in your life and get going!